Homeowners Irrigation Testing Hours are Wednesday and Saturday 10am-2pm

 If you are conducting a landscaping project or installing a new lawn, please email our management company and request additional watering.
 You will be given an exemption for the period of time for you new plantings.

-As of May, 2021, The Board of Directors have terminated the contract with Westcoast Landscaping and started using TruScape.
+As of August 1, 2022, The Board of Directors have terminated the contract with Truscape and started using Fieldstone.
 The first agenda item is to get the irrigation working in the common areas so we can plant new beautiful flowers and bushes to make our community amazing!
 With that, you may experience intermittent outages and low pressure as they are working to fix valves, pipes, zones, etc. While the outages will normally be during the day, sometimes it may be later.
 The status will always be at the top of this page!
 We appreciate your understanding while we fix the system for years of reliable usage.

 See a problem?
 REPORT IT!